cagkangrsy/phenospex-mle-task/README.md

 ## Overview

-This repository contains the **complete reference implementation** for the Phenospex Machine Learning Engineer take-home assignment.
+This repository contains the implementation for the Phenospex Machine Learning Engineer take-home assignment.

 The objective of the codebase is to **count plants and localize their centroids** in top-down 2D images under practical deployment constraints (offline execution, CPU-only